 What Does Accidental Death Insurance Cover?

 Accidental life insurance policies typically provide a lump-sum death benefit to the policyholder’s beneficiaries in the event of death.
-They may also provide benefits for certain types of serious injuries, such as loss of limb or sight.
+They may also provide benefits for serious injuries, such as loss of limb or sight.

 The accidents covered by accidental life insurance policies can be different depending on the policy and the insurance company.
 Some examples of accidents that are often covered include: